-A wig made by hand would take about a week to make a wig by hand from scratch.
-Here’s an overview of what a wig maker will do to make a wig from scratch for someone.
+It takes about a week to make a wig by hand from scratch.
+Here’s an overview of what a wig maker will do to make a wig for someone.

 - A consultation establishes exactly what the client requires.

-- Everything will be noted in the client’s file for reference, including hair colours, length and any parting wanted.
+- Everything will be noted in the client’s file for reference, including hair colour, length and any parting wanted.

 - It is also important to establish how the wig will be used, as this determines what type of hair lace is needed.
 For example, a wig for a production filmed in high definition will require very fine lace.
 Conversely, a wig for a theatre production will need a thicker lace.

 Taking Measurements & Making a Head Shape

 - First of all, the client’s hair is wrapped up as flat as possible and pinned under a wig cap or stocking.
 This allows the wig maker to measure the head accurately and to create a head shape template.